 (i) Securities premium

-Securities premium is used to record the premium on issue of shares.
+Securities premium is used to record the premium on the issue of shares.
 The reserve is utilised in accordance with the provisions of the Companies Act, 2013.

-(iii) General reserve
+(ii) General reserve

 General Reserve represents appropriation of profit by the Company.
 General reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income.

-(iv) Equity settled share based payments (refer note 50)
+(iii) Equity settled share based payments (refer note 50)

 This account is used to recognise the grant date fair value of options issued to employees under "WELSOP" Employee stock option plan.

-(v) Capital redemption reserve
+(iv) Capital redemption reserve

-(vi) Capital reserve
+(v) Capital reserve

 The Company has created capital reserve pursuant to merger and acquisitions.